OnboardingETHCR/Testing-Onboarding/modulo3-4.md

 > 💡 Many dApps and DeFi protocols rely on OpenZeppelin for their core functionality.
 It's an industry standard.

+Now that you’ve seen how libraries enhance our contracts, let’s understand how smart contracts are actually turned into code that runs on the blockchain.

 ---

 ## ⚙️ Compilation: From Solidity to EVM